By: Donagh Fitzgerald B.Prod Eng and Claire Wilson BSc. Last Updated: July 2024

 Calibration is the process by which instrumentation, gauges, meters and other testing equipment are set up, checked and maintained to ensure they continue to give accurate, precise and reliable results.

 A huge range of equipment including manufacturing instruments, devices and gauges can require calibration.
-In scientific research or manufacturing environments, this equipment will be used to monitor things such as temperature, humidity, pressure, light intensity, voltage, mass etc. The specific equipment to be maintained will vary between roles, depending on the specific place of work and what is being manufactured.
+In scientific research or manufacturing environments, this equipment will be used to monitor things such as temperature, humidity, pressure, light intensity, voltage, mass etc.

 The work of a calibration technician is vital to successful scientific research and manufacturing.
 Without precise calibration, the accuracy and precision of readings, actions, and output of equipment cannot be assured.